Lebanon: Economy

 Lebanon's constitution states that 'the economic system is free and ensures private initiative and the right to private property'.
 Lebanon's economy follows a laissez-faire model.
 Most of the economy is dollarized, and the country has no restrictions on the movement of capital across its borders.
 The Lebanese government's intervention in foreign trade is minimal.
+The Investment Development Authority of Lebanon was established with the aim of promoting investment in Lebanon.
+In 2001, Investment Law No.360 was enacted to reinforce the organisation's mission.